6eff/toy_robot/README.md

 * run *bundle* (gem install bundle, if no bundle installed)
 * run *ruby lib/game.rb*
 * enjoy
+* to check tests passing run *rspec* in your terminal

 - PLACE will put the toy robot on the table in position `X`,`Y` and facing `NORTH`, `SOUTH`, `EAST` or `WEST`.